 Virqueues are controlled with I/O Registers notification messages:

-Available Buffer Notification: virtio driver notifies there are buffers that are ready to be processed by the device.
+Available Buffer Notification: Virtio driver notifies there are buffers that are ready to be processed by the device.

-Used Buffer Notification: virtio device notifies it has finished processing some buffers.
+Used Buffer Notification: Virtio device notifies it has finished processing some buffers.

 Virtio device network backend

-The network backend that interacts with the emulated NIC and which is exposed on the host side.
-Usually network backend is a tap device.
-But other backends are proposed with VirtIO (SLIRP, VDE, Socket)
+The network backend interacts with the emulated NIC and is exposed on the host side.
+Usually the network backend is a tap device but other backends are proposed with Virtio (SLIRP, VDE, Socket).

-tap devices are virtual point-to-point network devices that the user space applications can use to exchange L2 packets.
-Tap devices are requiring tun kernel module to be loaded.
-Tun kernel modules create a kind of device in /dev/net system directory tree (/dev/net/tun).
+Tap devices are virtual point-to-point network devices that the user’s applications can use to exchange L2 packets.
+Tap devices are requiring the tun kernel module to be loaded.
+Tun kernel modules create a kind of device in the /dev/net system directory tree (/dev/net/tun).

 Each new tap device has a name in the /dev/net/tree filesystem.

-Virtio net backend drawbacks
+Virtio Net Backend Drawbacks

-The usual transport backend used by virtio net device is presenting some inefficiencies:
+The usual transport backend used by the Virtio net device presents some inefficiencies:

 syscall and data copy are required for each packet to send or receive through the tap interface (no bulk transfer mode).